-As American Legion department conferences and the Legion's Spring NEC Meetings are drawing near, now is the time to start thinking about how you and/or your post can make your voices heard.
+As American Legion department conferences and the national Spring NEC Meetings get closer, now is the time to start thinking about how you can make your voice heard.

 A dedicated page on the national website can help Legionnaires craft expert resolutions.
-The page gives an overview of a resolution’s structure; provides a link to the Legion’s Digital Archive, where current resolutions dating back to 1992 are now stored, and houses the updated Resolutions and Reports booklet, which explains what resolutions do and how to write them in much greater detail.
+The page gives an overview of a resolution’s structure; provides a link to the Legion’s Digital Archive, where current resolutions dating back to 1919 are now stored; and houses the Resolutions and Reports booklet, which explains what resolutions do and how to write them in much greater detail.
 One tip: to allay ambiguity, when asking the Legion to "support" an organization, program or other endeavor, spell out as best as possible the limits to the Legion's obligation in this regard - whether to simply commend a good job, or to enter into a relationship.

 Click here to contact National Library staff with any questions.